-Looking at the fundamental difference between 2D and 3D data, there is a large feature gap in that 2D object detection estimates object positions based on discriminative color information while 3D object detection performs this only from the relations of the point coordinates between the objects.
-Note that the number of point clouds constituting an object varies depending on the distances and presence of occlusions~\cite{yihan2021learning}.
-Another challenge in 3D object detection for KD is that, compared to 2D object detection, 3D object detection~\cite{dai2021dynamic}\cite{ge2020afdet}\cite{CPoint} has more detection head components such as heatmaps, 3D boxes, orientations, the 3D box size.
-These multiple detection heads are highly correlated with each other and represent different 3D characteristics.
-In this respect, when transferring the detection heads of the teacher network to the student network using KD, it is required to guide the distilled knowledge under the consideration of the correlation between the multiple detection head components.
+Taking a closer look at differences between 2D and 3D data, there is a large gap in that 2D object detection usually predicts 2D object locations based on inherent color information with the corresponding appearances, but 3D object detection estimates 3D object boxes from inputs consisting of only 3D point clouds.
+Moreover, the number of the point clouds constituting objects varies depending on the distances and presence of occlusions~\cite{yihan2021learning}.
+Another challenge in 3D object detection for KD is that, compared to 2D object detection, 3D object detection methods~\cite{dai2021dynamic}\cite{ge2020afdet}\cite{CPoint}\cite{rukhovich2022imvoxelnet} have more detection head components such as 3D boxes, and orientations.
+These detection heads are highly correlated with each other and represent different 3D characteristics.
+In this respect, when transferring the detection heads of the teacher network to the student network using KD, it is required to guide the distilled knowledge under the consideration of the correlation among the multiple detection head components.